Lobanokivan11/themepacksupport-sailfishos/README.md

-# Theme pack support for Sailfish OS.
+# Theme pack support for Sailfish OS

 The script works by replacing default elements with custom ones and enables safe backup/restore.